Design is intentional.

 As a design and product leader, I’ve helped scale multiple products to millions of users and across a global, enterprise-level customer base.
-I work well with partners across disciplines and across the business on aligning strategy and vision, and have held a prominent, customer-facing role for several years.
+I work well with partners across disciplines and across the business on aligning strategy and vision, and approach my work through the lens of objectives and purpose.

 A design-centered strategy enables companies to communicate better internally, validate and deploy features to market efficiently, and create a culture where the best ideas are shared and acted upon.
 I facilitate collaboration with other disciplines and stakeholders to elevate the value of design and the strength of our solutions.

-Let's get over this mantra of ‘everyone is a designer.’
+I see Design as both a craft and a method.
 Everyone is capable of thinking creatively, and everyone in some measure affects the customer experience.
 Therefore, we should be aligned about what we want that experience to be.

 Our experiences with products and spaces are shaped by our personal lives, company culture, physical abilities, and many more influences beyond the thing itself.
 Before someone even touches an app or website, and well after they close it, 1000 things might happen that impact their relationship to what we design.
 Good design depends on our intimate understanding of the people using it, the institutional structures that govern them, and the business opportunities to implement long-term improvements to their lives.